utrodus/flutter-clip-link/README.md

-# Flutter Clip Link
+## Flutter Clip Link**

-Cross-platform URL Shortener App to create short links for your favourite websites powered by Flutter and [spoo.me](https://spoo.me/)
+Flutter Clip Link is a cross-platform URL shortener app that allows users to generate short links for their favorite websites, powered by **[Spoo.me](https://spoo.me/)**.
+The app is built using Flutter, emphasizing clean and maintainable code while delivering a seamless user experience.

+### Key Features:
+- **Bloc Pattern**: Ensures predictable state management and scalable architecture.
+- **Responsive UI**: Adapts seamlessly across different screen sizes and platforms.
+- **Light & Dark Mode**: Offers a visually appealing experience tailored to user preferences.
+- **Clean Code**: Follows best practices to maintain a high-quality, readable, and maintainable codebase.

+This app is designed for efficiency and modern aesthetics, providing a robust and user-friendly solution for URL shortening.

 ## ⚙ Technologies Used